Go to our other sites

 Where are the teaching and learning materials?

-All of the content including Curriculum Frameworks and Teacher Guides will be on our Cambridge Lower Secondary support site from early 2018 onwards.
+Download resources including Curriculum Frameworks and Teacher Guides from our Cambridge Lower Secondary support site.

 Is training for teachers available?

-Face to face training to support teaching of Cambridge Lower Secondary Global Perspectives will be available from March 2018 onwards.
-See our Events and training calendar.
+Face to face and Online training to help you deliver Cambridge Lower Secondary Global Perspectives is now available.
+See our Events and training calendar to find a course.

 How can we start to teach the programme?

 The programme is free of charge to all registered Cambridge schools that offer Lower Secondary.
-If you are already a Cambridge school, you can teach the programme from June 2018 onwards.
+If you are already a Cambridge school, you can teach the programme now.
 If you are interested in becoming a Cambridge school complete our Expression of Interest form.